 - This craft is easier if you buy lunch bags with a pre-folded bottom.
 Mine sadly didn’t have that and I had to fold them myself.
 I had to be really careful not to smash the paper.

-- By flame-less tealights with a timer that way, you don’t have to worry about forgetting to turn them off and running out of batteries.
+- With flame-less tealights with a timer that way, you don’t have to worry about forgetting to turn them off and running out of batteries.

 - Instead of making Halloween luminaries my daughter decided to use the lunch bags to make hand puppets out of it and started a theater show for me